hyperledger/besu-docs/docs/HowTo/Monitor/Metrics.md

 Prometheus requires 3MB of space per node per hour for metrics, with a `scrape_interval` of 15s.

-To use Prometheus with Besu, install the [prometheus main component](https://prometheus.io/download/).
+To use Prometheus with Besu, install the [Prometheus main component](https://prometheus.io/download/).
 On MacOS, install with [Homebrew](https://formulae.brew.sh/formula/prometheus):

  ```
  brew install prometheus